Time step rescaling recovers continuous-time dynamical properties for discrete-time Langevin integration of nonequilibrium systems: Time step rescaling recovers dynamical properties

-ensuring that the effective free-particle diffusion constant is independent of time step length (see ~\ref{drift}).
-In the low friction limit $\gamma\,\dt \ll1$, $b = 1 - O([\gamma\,\dt]^2)$, and in the high friction limit $\gamma\,\dt \gg1$, $b = \sqrt{2\,/\, (\gamma\dt)}$.
-Note that even though the position update utilizes an effective time step of $b \Delta t$, the simulation clock is still advanced by the full time step $\Delta t$.
-We derive the time step rescaling from a different perspective and in more detail in the Appendix ``Determination of rescaling parameters.''
+Note that even though the position update utilizes an effective time step of $b \Delta t$, the simulation clock is still advanced by the full time step $\Delta t$. \jdc{The zero-force MSV and VAC and the uniform-force terminal drift are unaffected by the choice of $b$.} We derive the time step rescaling from a different perspective and in more detail in Supporting Information, ``Determination of rescaling parameters.''